grahamkatana/books_rag/README.md

 | `/api/v1/chats/<id>` | DELETE | required | Delete one of *your* chats and its messages |
 | `/api/v1/ask/` | POST | required | Ask a question, get the full answer back in one response |
 | `/api/v1/ask/stream` | POST | required | Same, but streamed as Server-Sent Events |

+See "Admin REST API" below for the `/api/v1/admin/...` endpoints -- listed separately since they all additionally require `is_admin=True`, not just a valid login.

 Chats are scoped to whichever user's token made the request -- one user can never see, continue, or delete another user's chat (a